130 years in coastal traffic

-Since then, many different shipping companies have sailed the very same the coastal route.
-However, it has become longer, with more departures.
-Havila Voyages is proud to carry on this 130-year-old tradition on Norway's most significant coastal route with our new, more Eco-friendly cruise ships.
+Since then, many shipping companies have sailed the same route.
+However, it has become longer, with more ports of call and departtures.
+Havila Voyages is proud to carry on this 130-year-old tradition on Norway's most significant coastal route with our new, more environmentally friendly cruise ships.

-In the year of 1838, the first paddle steamer steamed between Trondheim and the city of Tromsø.
-The new nation, Norway, saw it as the government's task to connect the country with steamship routes for mail and passengers.
+In 1838, the first paddle steamer sailed between Trondheim and the city of Tromsø.
+As a new nation, Norway saw it as a governmental responsibility to connect the country with steamship routes for mail, passengers, and goods.
+Later on, the government turned operations over to private companies.
+They received state subsidies, just like it is today.

 Maritime roots